-Don’t forget to take the poll at the end of the article.
-Currently, 79% of our readers are better off than 4 years ago.
-Can this be right?
+Don’t forget to take my poll at the end of this post.

 Spend Less Than You Earn